Ceclor Side Effects

 Generic Name: cefaclor

-Note: This page contains information about the side effects of cefaclor.
-Some of the dosage forms included on this document may not apply to the brand name Ceclor.
+Note: This document contains side effect information about cefaclor.
+Some of the dosage forms listed on this page may not apply to the brand name Ceclor.

 For the Consumer